aleen42/PersonalWiki/git/model/model.md

 &nbsp; &nbsp; &nbsp; &nbsp;**release-***

 Release branches support preparation of a new production release.
-They allow for last-minute dotting of i’s and crossing t’s.
+They allow for last-minute dotting of i's and crossing t's.
 Furthermore, they allow for minor bug fixes and preparing meta-data for a release (version number, build dates, etc.).
 By doing all of this work on a release branch, the **develop** branch is cleared to receive features for the next big release.

 The key moment to branch off a new release branch from **develop** is when develop (almost) reflects the desired state of the new release.
 At least all features that are targeted for the release-to-be-built must be merged in to **develop** at this point in time.
 All features targeted at future releases may not—they must wait until after the release branch is branched off.

 It is exactly at the start of a release branch that the upcoming release gets assigned a version number—not any earlier.
-Up until that moment, the **develop** branch reflected changes for the “next release”, but it is unclear whether that “next release” will eventually become 0.3 or 1.0, until the release branch is started.
-That decision is made on the start of the release branch and is carried out by the project’s rules on version number bumping.
+Up until that moment, the **develop** branch reflected changes for the "next release", but it is unclear whether that "next release" will eventually become 0.3 or 1.0, until the release branch is started.
+That decision is made on the start of the release branch and is carried out by the project's rules on version number bumping.

 #### *Creating a release branch*

 Release branches are created from the **develop** branch.
 For example, say version 1.1.5 is the current production release and we have a big release coming up.
-The state of **develop** is ready for the “next release” and we have decided that this will become version 1.2 (rather than 1.1.6 or 2.0).
+The state of **develop** is ready for the "next release" and we have decided that this will become version 1.2 (rather than 1.1.6 or 2.0).
 So we branch off and give the release branch a name reflecting the new version number:

 ```bash
 git checkout -b release-1.2 develop